ClemensElflein/OpenMowerOS/README.md

 <summary><b>Manage OpenMower stack (GUI + CLI)</b></summary>
 <br>
 'Dockge' (a container manager GUI) gets automatically pulled and started after a couple of minutes (after final boot).<br>
-For each relevant GUI action, a CLI alternative is available via the `openmower` helper script; both are listed below.<br><br>
+For each relevant GUI action, a CLI alternative is available via a powerful `openmower` command; both are listed below.<br><br>

 9. Connect to the container manager:
    - GUI: Open <http://openmower:5001> (or your individual hostname if changed), and create a Dockge admin user with your preferred credentials:<br>